Hypothyroidism vs. Hashimoto’s: what’s different and what’s similar!

 It’s frequently asked in patient forums: why do some people have a Hypothyroid diagnosis, and others have a Hashimoto’s diagnosis??
 Aren’t they the same…or not?

 Hypothyroidism means your thyroid isn’t producing enough thyroid hormones.
-And in many cases, the cause can be genetic (a thyroid problem passed down via your genes).
+And in many cases, the cause can be genetic (a thyroid problem passed down via your genes, such as a deodinaise problem).
 This was apparently true of the creator of this site, Janie Bowthorpe.
 Or, you could be severely iodine deficient, since thyroid hormones need iodine to exist.
 Or it can be caused by hypopituitary, or a traumatic physical injury to your neck and head, or from the removal or radiation of your thyroid gland, or from Lyme, or from toxins…on and on.
 STTM has listed several causes, and the STTM book has even more.

 - Primary hypo means it’s a problem right in the gland.

 - Secondary hypo means it’s due to a problem in the messaging to the gland via the TSH such as with hypopituitary.
 It might also happen due to excess exercise or chronic stress.

 - Tertiary hypo is the result of a failure in the hypothalamus gland in releasing the hormone TRH, which in turn tells the pituitary to release the TSH–the latter which messages the thyroid.